 It’s lonely at the top, and being one of the rarest and most strategically capable personality types, INTJs know this all too well.
 INTJs form just two percent of the population, and women of this personality type are especially rare, forming just 0.8% of the population – it is often a challenge for them to find like-minded individuals who are able to keep up with their relentless intellectualism and chess-like maneuvering.
 People with the INTJ personality type are imaginative yet decisive, ambitious yet private, amazingly curious, but they do not squander their energy. -16 Personalities, “INTJ”

 I’ve always been involved in different social groups.
 In high school I was co-captain of my JV basketball team, secretary of student government, and spent my time making films with friends.
-Here at USC, I’ve led different teams of people on various film projects and I’ve been extraordinarily lucky to be able to surround myself with inspiring individuals.
+At USC, I’ve led different teams of people on various film projects and I’ve been extraordinarily lucky to be able to surround myself with inspiring individuals.
 On the surface, my life seems unaffected by my INTJ type.

 But why are INTJs also perceived as distant?
 Why can we master career goals in a heartbeat but struggle when it comes to personal relationships?
 How do INTJs approach writing, and is introversion an advantage?

 I’ll be honest: even simply admitting feeling lonely or sad in any context feels like an act of extreme weakness.
 (Even now I’m expecting my future self to smite me as I type for posting anything remotely personal on the internet of all places.)